-The of a new multi-modal route to connect Kolkata with the southwestern part of North East India through Bangladesh promises to be a game-changer for that landlocked region that suffers from the ‘tyranny of geography’.
+The inauguration of a new multi-modal route to connect Kolkata with the southwestern part of North East India through Bangladesh promises to be a game-changer for that landlocked region that suffers from the ‘tyranny of geography’.

 A Bangladesh-registered cargo ship MV Shejyoti commenced its journey from the Kolkata docks on Friday (17 July) morning and is expected to reach Chattogram Port in southeastern Bangladesh by 21 July.
 The cargo — steel bars and pulses — will then be transported over about 200 kilometres to Tripura’s capital Agartala.

 This journey marks the beginning of a new chapter in connectivity between the North East and the rest of India.
-In early November last year, a river cargo service was from Kolkata to Guwahati through Bangladesh.
+In early November last year, a river cargo service was flagged off from Kolkata to Guwahati through Bangladesh.

 The Kolkata to Agartala land route through the narrow chicken’s neck corridor in North Bengal and then through Assam and Meghalaya stretches over 1,500 km and takes nearly a month for a truck to traverse.
 The route passes through hills and landslide-prone zones that can prolong the journey.